maelle/simplymaelle/content/post/2023-07-26-reduce/index.md

 </div>

-It's not to bad, really.
+It's not too bad, really.
 But since there's another way, we can change it.

 ## After